mWalrus/bild/README.md

 1. Run auth: `./target/release/auth`

+Copy the `Authorization: Bearer XXXXXXXXXXXXXX` it outputs.

 Thats it for authentication!

 ### Systemd service
-1. Create service file: `touch /etc/systemd/system/your-domain.com.service`
+1. Create service file: `touch /etc/systemd/system/image-server.service`

 2. Edit the file and add the following:<br>
 <ins>__NOTE__: The `ROCKET_RATE_LIMIT` environment variable is optional, if you omit this variable it will default to allow two (2) requests per second.</ins>